BeryJu/hass-ticktick/README.md

+# See https://github.com/Hantick/ticktick-home-assistant for a maintained version of this custom integration.

 # TickTick Integration from Home Assistant

 This integration adds a custom service `ticktick.add_task`, which allows you to dynamically add tasks your Todo-list.